-Mses.
-Ducourty and Sim and Mr. Goldman served as members of the Human Resources Committee during fiscal 2021.
-None of the members of the Human Resources Committee during fiscal 2021 is or has in the past served as an officer or employee of our company.
-None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on the Board of Directors or the Human Resources Committee during fiscal 2021.
+Ms. Sim, Admiral Stavridis (Ret) and Mr. Goldman served as members of the Human Resources Committee during fiscal 2022, as did Kelly Ducourty, whose term as a director ended with the 2022 Annual Meeting.
+None of the members of the Human Resources Committee during fiscal 2022 is or has in the past served as an officer or employee of our company.
+None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on the Board of Directors or the Human Resources Committee during fiscal 2022.